Remote video therapy sessions can be controversial – some question whether it’s as effective as in-person therapy sessions.

-The reality is that I’ve been doing remote video sessions with my therapist for two years, ever since I started Zencare.
+The reality is that I’ve been doing remote video sessions with my therapist for over four years, ever since I started Zencare.
 Having done both video and in-person sessions with my therapists and coaches, I put together the pros and cons of remote vs. in-person sessions.

 Benefits of remote video therapy